powerhousepro69/videoinfox/readme.md

         Add: Message added to View Playlist that will be displayed on any playlist edits.
         MSG: Saving loaded playlist . . .

-        Note: * Everytime an edit is made to a playlist, the resume marker will be cleared if one exists.
+        Note: * Every time an edit is made to a playlist, the resume marker will be cleared if one exists.
                 This is done because the resume marker and next: on the intermission screen need to be updated with the playlist edit(s).
 Running -Start will rewrite the resume marker.